Blendify/blender-manual/blender_docs/manual/editors/3dview/modes.rst

 ..
 Todo add to chart

-We will not go into any more detail on modes usages here, However, most of them are tackled in the :doc:`modeling chapter </modeling/index>`, as they are mainly related to this topic.
+We will not go into any more detail on mode usages here, however, most of them are tackled in the :doc:`modeling chapter </modeling/index>`, as they are mainly related to this topic.
 The *Particle Edit Mode* is discussed in the :doc:`particle section </physics/particles/mode>`, and the *Pose Mode* and *Edit Mode* for armatures, in the :doc:`rigging one </rigging/index>`.